wambui-pixel/magistrala-main-clone/README.md

 ### We're Hiring

-You like Magistrala and you would like to make it your day job?
+You like SuperMQ and you would like to make it your day job?
 We're always looking for talented engineers interested in open-source, IoT and distributed systems.
 If you recognize yourself, reach out to [@drasko][drasko] - he will contact you back.

 > The best way to grab our attention is, of course, by sending PRs :sunglasses:.